mdrafi786/location-manager/README.md

 # **Location Manager**

-Location Manager is a library that helps to easily fetch location when your app is in forground, background or in killed state.
+Location Manager is a library that helps to easily fetch location when your app is in foreground, background or in killed state.

 ## Features